-Payments may be spread over the period of years between the effective date of retirement and age 70.
+Payments will begin no earlier than the fiscal year following retirement and may be spread over the period of years between the effective date of retirement and age 70.

 Upon the death of an employee participating in this option, the employee’s estate shall be entitled to receive death benefits based upon the same schedule as the one to have been received by the deceased participant.

-Payments under this option shall have no effect on the calculation of retirement benefits.
+Payments under this option shall not be eligible for retirement contributions and will have no effect on the calculation of retirement benefits.